DnD 5e - The Aarakocra Handbook

 Aside from flight, the Aarakocra brings nothing to the Wizard.

-Aarakocra don't have an racial feats.
+Aarakocra don't have any racial feats.
 I mostly just want to call out Mobile.

 A fantastic solution for melee builds that don't want to give up the advantages of flight whenever they get into melee.
-Move in to attack, then fly away with your 50 ft. fly speed.
-Unfortunately Mobile increases your "speed" which means that it only increases your land speed.
+Move in to attack, then fly away with your 60 ft. fly speed.
+Mobile's bonus speed applies to any natural movement type that you have, which includes your fly speed.